Georg Keppler: Career

-Georg Keppler joined the army in 1913 and took part in World War I. Between 1920 and 1934, Keppler was a police officer commanding city and state police units.
-In 1935, he joined the paramilitary force of the Nazi Party, SS-Verfügungstruppe (SS-VT), eventually leading a battalion in the ”Deutschland” regiment.
-In September 1938, after the Anschluss, Keppler was promoted to command the newly raised “Der Führer” regiment, becoming a component of the SS-Verfügungs Division.
+Georg Keppler joined the Royal Prussian Army in 1913 and took part in World War I. At the end of the war, he was the adjutant of Fusilier Regiment 73 and left the service in 1919 with the rank of Oberleutnant.
+From 1919, Keppler was a police officer and commanded city and state police units in Jena and Gotha between 1930 and 1935.
+On 1 October 1930, he joined the Nazi Party (membership number 338,211).
+On 10 October 1935, he joined the party's paramilitary force, the SS-Verfügungstruppe (SS number 273,799), eventually leading a battalion in the Deutschland regiment.
+In September 1938, after the Anschluss, Keppler was promoted to command the newly raised Der Führer regiment, becoming a component of the SS-Verfügungs Division.
 Keppler served as Der Führer‘s regimental commander throughout the invasion of France, Balkans Campaign and in Operation Barbarossa.
 In August 1940, Keppler was awarded the Knight's Cross of the Iron Cross.
 On 15 July 1941, he took over for injured Theodor Eicke as a commander of the SS Division Totenkopf.
 He went on to command the SS Division Nord and the SS Division Das Reich.

 From February 1943, Keppler held a number of administrative positions within the Waffen-SS.
 In August 1944, he was given a field assignment as commander of the I SS Panzer Corps, which he led until October 1944, during the later stages of the Battle of Normandy.
 He then returned to the Eastern Front, where he took over the III Panzer Corps.
 He remained with this unit until 2 April 1945 when he became the last commander of the XVIII SS Army Corps, surrendering the unit to the U.S. Army on 2 May 1945.
 After the war Keppler was interned; he was released in 1948.
 Keppler died in 1966.